alexbnewhouse/synthetic-experiment-framework/README.md

 - Post-survey: Includes conversation history in context window
 - Measures how compressed conversations affect LLM responses
 - Built-in surveys: `"default"` (affective + ideological) or `"bail2018"` (PNAS replication)
+- Example: see `examples/bail2018_pre_post.py` for a minimal runnable pre/post flow.

+**How to choose a survey:**
+- Use `survey="default"` when you want both affective and ideological measures (12 items).
+- Use `survey="bail2018"` to replicate the Bail et al. (2018) PNAS 10-item policy scale (higher = more conservative).
+- Pass a custom survey instance if you need bespoke questions or scoring.

 ### 6. Experimental Design Support